Zapotec civilization: Warfare and resistance

-The last battle between the Aztecs and the Zapotecs occurred between 1497–1502, under the Aztec ruler Ahuizotl.
+The 1450s saw the Aztec forces invaded the Valley of Oaxaca in a bid to extend hegemony over the area.
+The area was conquered by the Aztecs in 1458.
+In 1486, the Aztec established a fort on the hill of Huaxyácac (now called El Fortín), which they used to enforce the collection of tribute payments in Oaxaca.
+The last battle between the Aztecs and the Zapotecs occurred between 1497–1502, under the Aztec ruler Ahuizotl in the battle of Guiengola, a fortified city in the Isthmus of Tehuantepec.
 At the time of Spanish conquest of the Aztec Empire, when news arrived that the Aztecs were defeated by the Spaniards, King Cosijoeza ordered his people not to confront the Spaniards so they would avoid the same fate.
-They were defeated by the Spaniards only after several campaigns between 1522–1527.
-However, uprisings against colonial authorities occurred in 1550, 1560, and 1715.
+The Zapotec sent a delegation to seek an alliance with the Spaniards.